jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 (Image source Emil Wallner)

 Below we monitor the accuracy.
-If there a major difference between the validation accuracy and the training accuracy, we know the model is overfit.
-We can increase the regularization factor to reduce overfit.
+If there a major difference between the validation accuracy and the training accuracy, we know the model is overfitting.
+We can increase the regularization factor to reduce overfitting.
 We can use this technique to verify the coding in computing regularization.

 <div class="imgcap">
 <img src="/assets/dl/mont2.png" style="border:none; width:50%;">